MrBMueller/MidGen/README.md

 ## internal smf data structure

 Internally the smf is nothing else than a multidimensional hash structure with integer key values across all hierarchy levels.
-The top level key represents the track number (except "track" -1 which is used for smf specific information like filename, smf type, PPQ, etc.), the 2nd level key represent the eventtime in ticks based on the smf PPQ setting and the 3rd level key is the event ID representing the event order within a given tick.
+The top level key represents the track number (except "track" -1 which is used for smf specific information like filename, smf type, PPQ, etc.), the 2nd level key represents the eventtime in ticks based on the smf PPQ setting and the 3rd level key is the event ID representing the event order within a given tick.
 This allows simple access and iterations across all smf events for easy data manipulation.

 Reading and writing a midi file is as simple as: